Using OAuth2 Connector with Facebook

 If the database query returns no results, we need to create the user based on the email and ID returned by Facebook.

-We need to insert the Facebook profile email, returned by the API Action:
+We need to insert the Facebook profile email, returned by the API Action.
+Click Select.

-Here we use the Facebook profile ID, returned by the API Action:
+Here we use the Facebook profile ID, returned by the API Action.
+Click Select.

 Now if the user does not exist in the database his/her details will be inserted as follows: Facebook profile email will be used for login and Facebook profile ID as a password.

-This should be the same email value, returned by the API Action, which we used in the insert step:
+This should be the same email value, returned by the API Action, which we used in the Insert step.
+Click Select.

-Now our users will be auto logged in, after they are added in the database.
+Now our users will be auto-logged in after they are added to the database.